 As you can see, not much has changed.
 I would suggest ignoring the increase in Leverage - the amount of debt the portfolio companies have as a proportion of their capital.
-The arithmetic average of our portfolio companies would not be very meaningful as it would average a wide range between nine of our stocks which have net cash and three which have leverage of over 1,000% (as they have reduced their capital through share buybacks).
-Even the median which we use is not much better - the median is the average between the 14th and 15th stocks in order of leverage but those either side have widely differing leverage of 27% and 73% respectively.
+The arithmetic average of our portfolio companies would not be very meaningful as it would average a wide range between eight of our stocks which have net cash and two which have leverage of over 1.000% (as they have reduced their capital through share buybacks).
+Even the median which we use is not much better - the median is the 13th stock in order of leverage but those either side have leverage of 27% and 49% respectively.
 For those of you who glaze over at statistical explanations - the figure tells you virtually nothing about the actual financial characteristics of the businesses.
 You might therefore wonder why we include it, and latterly so do I, but I don't like taking figures out of tables we have provided in the past as it can cause suspicion about the reasons why (figures are rarely omitted when everything appears to be going well).

-The interest cover - which remains stable at about 17x and twice the level of the index companies - is a much better guide to the financial stability of our portfolio companies.
+The interest cover - which remains stable at about 18x and twice the level of the index companies - is a much better guide to the financial stability of our portfolio companies.